MC's journal

 How Internet came to Sweden

 Originally published 2020-04-08 20:45 +0200.
 Republished with links to videos instead of just embedding them so the people in the feed can follow them.
 Republished again 2020-09-28 when Invidious had closed down.
+And again in 2024-08-02 when I realized that embedding Youtube adds a lot of tracking.
+Sorry!

 Looking through some old RFCs I came across this in RFC 900 from June 1984: